 The largest obstacle to meeting underserved needs is the 15% cap on public services.
-Bentonville is an exception city, meaning that the distribution of its low and moderate income populations are not as concentrated as other municipalities.
-Even data from the last census cannot fully represent the rate at which Bentonville continues to grow and high rates of housing turnover reduces the concentration of low and moderate income populations.
+Bentonville is an exception city, meaning that the distribution of its low- and moderate-income populations is not as concentrated as other municipalities.
+Even data from the last census cannot fully represent the rate at which Bentonville continues to grow, and high rates of housing turnover reduce the concentration of low- and moderate-income populations.
 This limits many traditional CDBG activities that rely on area-based efforts to benefit these populations, but Bentonville's growth does not mean that there is no community need for the CDBG program.
 Instead, the necessity of city-wide programs becomes more apparent than ever.
-Many such programs are those already being carried out by community partners such as our subrecipients, and low and moderate income residents of Bentonville rely on those support systems.
+Many such programs are already being carried out by community partners such as our subrecipients, and low- and moderate-income residents of Bentonville rely on those support systems.

-The cap on public service spending reduces the efficacy of Bentonville's aid to low and moderate income persons and households, placing more burden on public service providers and increasing the cost burden on families attempting to access services.
+The cap on public service spending reduces the efficacy of Bentonville's aid to low- and moderate-income persons and households, placing more burden on public service providers and increasing the cost burden on families attempting to access services.